 Hampshire Court.
-A residents meeting was attended with 30 residents, where strong feelings were expressed in support of retaining the over 50s restriction.
+A residents meeting was attended with 30 residents, where strong feelings were expressed in support of retaining the over 50s restriction. widespread dismay and anger at the possibility of the lifting of restrictions.

-Malthouse Court Residents have asked that consideration be given to designating that block for over 50s.
+Malthouse Court Residents have asked that consideration be given to designating the block for over 50s.
 This will be addressed as part of the feasibility study reporting back to HMCC in December 2009.